The-Marcy-Lab-School-Assignments/unit-2-final-assessment-Gonzalomarcylabschool/short-response.md

   console.log(bffs);
   ```
-Because when we store an array into a
+Because when we store an array into a variable it will store the refrence of where in memory it is storing the heap that contains the values of the array.
+We can add and remove elemtns from an array because we are not trying to cnage the refrences of the heap that it has stored.

 9. **What is the purpose of _rest parameters_?
 How do we use them?
 Explain how do they differ from the `arguments` object.
 Illustrate the use of rest parameters by writing a function that takes any number of integers as arguments and returns their sum.**